 “Bitter Melons”.
 Alliance for People’s Health.

-“The problem with so much therapy is that it is not just banal and ineffective, but it is frequently also condescending and patronising nonsense.
-Therapists have a habit of repackaging every day common sense and dressing up with the illusion of great profundity and wisdom.
+“The problem with so much therapy is that it is not just banal and ineffective, but it is often condescending and patronising nonsense.
+Therapists have a habit of repackaging every day common sense and dressing it up with the illusion of great profundity and wisdom.
 Despite ignorance, they frequently position themselves as avant-garde heroes of ancient, rediscovered and sacred truths.”

 Andrew T. Austin

 Based in the seaside village of Rustington, West Sussex, England, I am a hypnotherapist with a background clinical experience in neurosurgery and neurology in my former profession as a registered nurse.

 I have been teaching Hypnotherapy and Brief Therapy techniques since 1996 and more recently I have acquired a sizeable reputation with my developments of Integral

 Eye Movement Therapy and Metaphors of Movement which are taught internationally and are attracting considerable attention.

 “Therapy means social, political and personal change, not adjustment.”